awaab/analytwitter-backend/README.md

 # analytwitter-backend
-A server that accepts terms to search on twitter and sends back the general sentiment of the public.
+A backend API that accepts terms to search on twitter and sends back the general sentiment of the public.